myuzo-labs/avc-project/README.md

 ## AVC: Redefining Music Production

-AVC (Audio Version Control) represents our commitment to innovation in music.
-It is a collaborative arena where artists, producers, and developers converge to shape the future of open music production.
+AVC, which stands for Audio Version Control, symbolizes our commitment to innovating within the realm of music creation.
+Our vision is a collaborative space where artists, producers, and developers converge to compose the future of open music.

 ### Core Features and Web3 Integration